 As our business grows and changes, and as technology and Internet use and practices change, the Bank may, from time to time, determine that changes in its policies, including the Internet Privacy Statement and Security Statement, are prudent.
 If any such changes are made, they will be posted on this website.
 Therefore you should review the Mercantile Internet Privacy Statement, Security Statement and other policies posted on this site for potential changes when you return to the site for future visits.

 Mercantile Bank is strongly committed to our relationship with you.
 We want to help you protect yourself and your accounts from fraudulent methods to gain access to your information.
-Please visit our Online Education Center for more details on phishing and identity theft.

 If you have any questions or concerns, please do not hesitate to contact us.

 For any inquiries about Mercantile Bank's online privacy or security practices:

 - Send an email to: email@example.com

 - Call us at 800.453.8700